CDCgov/trusted-intermediary/adr/adr-guidelines.md

 1. See [adr/001-architecture-decision-records.md](adr/001-architecture-decision-records.md) for template and section guidelines/requirements.

-2. Review ‘Context’ section for grammar, typos, and clarity. ** **Keep in mind -** ** readers may have less inside knowledge or experience with the project when reading these documents.
+2. Review ‘Context’ section for grammar, typos, and clarity. ** **Keep in mind** ** readers may have less inside knowledge or experience with the project when reading these documents.

 2. **Bulleted Lists:** Full sentences get periods and first letter capitalized.
 Fragmented sentences have no period and aren’t capitalized.